What is the Johari Window model?

 Not known to othersHiddenUnknown

-While the Johari Window model can have many applications, it is not typically used for safety behavior.
-That’s a shame because it can have tremendous value in helping us better understand our own safety behavior.
+While the Johari Window model can have many applications, it is not typically used for safety behavior analysis.
+This is a shame, as it holds significant potential in helping us better understand our own personal safety behaviors.
 For example, let’s take the basic behavior of risk-taking.
-Using the simple table I’ve created below, we can look at our risk-taking through each of the four areas, or windows, of the model.
+Using the simple table I’ve created below, we can look at our risk-taking through each of the four areas, or windows, of the Johari Window model.

 Known to selfNot known to self